New England Road Trip in Autumn – Covered Bridges & Fall Foliage

 More things to know

 Source: On-site research.
-We visited some of these on press trips, but organized others ourselves.
+We visited some locations and accommodations on press trips; other trips we organized ourselves.
 We are very grateful for the invitations.
-However, our opinions always remain our own.
+Our opinions always remain our own.

 Text: © Copyright Monika Fuchs and TravelWorldOnline.
-Monika Fuchs is a travel expert with over 20 years of experience, specializing in cultural and leisure travel.
+Monika Fuchs is a travel expert with over 20 years of experience, specializing in cultural and culinary travel.

 Photos: © Copyright Monika Fuchs and TravelWorldOnline